-The nine firm Principals – Daniel Hawreluk, David Bootsman, Gordon Murray, Graham Coleman, James Emery, Kendall Jessiman, Michael van Bakel, Peter Hildebrand and Richard Iredale – are involved in the day-to-day work of the firm, leading and mentoring our team of associates, technologists and other professionals.
+The eight firm Principals – Daniel Hawreluk, David Bootsman, Graham Coleman, James Emery, Kendall Jessiman, Michael van Bakel, Peter Hildebrand and Richard Iredale – are involved in the day-to-day work of the firm, leading and mentoring our team of associates, technologists and other professionals.

 We believe architecture has a key role to play in shaping communities and promoting sustainable practices, and offer the following key benefits to our Clients

 - Two Principals on each project – the first to act as the dedicated point person and the second to conduct an internal review of all deliverables, to ensure quality control.

 - An integrated approach to project management and design to develop a well-defined scope, vision and objectives, and to encourage innovation and synergies between building systems.